mytory/mytory-markdown-for-dropbox/readme.md

 [youtube https://www.youtube.com/watch?v=fc-ROSH8Eng]

+한글 자막 있습니다.

 * The plugin connect with Dropbox and link post with a markdown file on Dropbox.
 * Edit the file on your computer and click update button.
 Then post will be updated.
 * The plugin is compatible with other plugins like shortcode.
 * Other default functions of Wordpress will work.
-This plugin not disturb default work of Wordpress.
+This plugin do not disturb default work of Wordpress.
 * Although your Dropbox file is losed by mistake, the content in Wordpress is not losed.
 * Revoke Dropbox connection whenever you want.
-It's cause no problem.
+It will cause no problem.

 ### You can use your own Dropbox App instead of my app